Villa Schifanoia and the Cappella

 In 1927, the Villa was bought by the wealthy American businessman Myron C. Taylor and his wife.
 Taylor was also an antique collector and passionate historian; he made the Villa’s gardens bigger and made sure it was well kept.

 In 1939 Taylor was nominated the personal representative of the US President to Pope Pio XII; Villa Schifanoia then became a place where personalities from the political and financial worlds would meet and where the American diplomat would hold.

 In 1941, Taylor donated the villa to the Catholic Church, who installed the Little Company of Mary as directors of a Rosary College, an artistic and cultural educational institute for young American girls.
 The school closed in the 1980s and In 1986 the Italian government bought the Villa to make it one of the European University Institute (EUI) seats.
 From August 2016 Villa Schifanoia is home to the Robert Schuman Center for Advanced Studies.

 To get to Villa Schifanoia from the bus stop in San Domenico, cross the road and take a sharp left into Via Boccaccio.

-The Via Boccaccio stretch between San Domenico and Villa Schifanoia has been closed on 14 April 2018 until further notice to both pedestrians and vehicles for safety and security reasons (wall falling hazard on both sides of the choke point): Villa Schifanoia is therefore accessible by car from Le Cure ONLY, while pedestrians (EUI members) can use the internal path from Villa Sanfelice and then the connecting road Badia-Schifanoia.
+The Via Boccaccio stretch between San Domenico and Villa Schifanoia has been closed to both vehicles and pedestrians from 27 January until 2 Feb 2020 due to urgent maintenance works: Villa Schifanoia is therefore accessible by car from Le Cure ONLY, while pedestrians (EUI members) can use the internal path from Villa Sanfelice and then the connecting road Badia-Schifanoia.